zazuko/kopflos/.changeset/rude-memes-check.md

 "kopflos": patch
 ---

-Adopt a simpler definition of a plugin where all methods are instance methods
+Adopt a simpler definition of a plugin where all methods are instance methods.
+Kopflos instance is passed as parameter